 Mural projects are contingent on a few other things.
 These contingencies may affect the duration of the project.
 However, projects can always be customized to accommodate your particular needs.

 - Size of wall.
-Which doesn't have a huge impact on the timeline but could play a part depending on the average physical size of the student body participating.
+Which doesn't have a huge impact on the timeline but could play a part depending on the average physical size of group participating.

-- Class size or number of students.
+- Class size or number of people participating.
 This will affect logistics more then anything but not necessarily duration.
 Age has no bearing on the project at all.

 - If you want students to actively participate in the design of the mural or leave it up to me to work with administration to create a design.
 This impacts duration.
-Students helping to design their mural requires additional time and space to work outside of the mural area- like a classroom or media center.
+Having students or the community helping to design their mural requires additional time and space to work outside of the mural area- like a classroom, media center, or conference room.
 This usually is the most customized part of your project.
-Allowing students to take part in the design process is recommended to give a more well-rounded arts-integrated experience.
+Allowing students and community members to take part in the design process is recommended to give a more well-rounded arts-integrated experience.